 We strive to improve our community's wellness and well-being, providing practical strategies for suicide prevention and resources to realize our goal of zero suicides in our internal community.

-- The University of Kansas Hospital Emergency Department: Emergency services are available onsite 24/7 for anyone experiencing a crisis, such as thoughts of suicide.
+- Go to the nearest hospital emergency room.
+On our Kansas City campus, visit The University of Kansas Hospital Emergency Department, emergency services are available onsite 24/7 for anyone experiencing a crisis, such as thoughts of suicide.

 Warning Signs to Watch For

 - discussing or thinking about wanting to die